In this article, I will share how to start real estate investing from the Real Book of Real Estate by Robert Kiyosaki as a summary. He says:

 But if you share the ownership with someone else, maybe with your wife or a partner, you will pay less tax.
 Create a tax strategy.
 Hire a good tax advisor who will help you to reduce your taxes.

-2. Entity Structure
+Develop an Entity Structure

 It tells you what type of entry you should use for your real estate business registration.
 Because the type of registration you choose will have a good effect on your tax expense.
 Entities like: